Cricket Week & Beer Festival

 Everyone is welcome to come along and watch and join in with the social side of the game!!!

-Kent team Cobham Cricket Club claim to be the original home of “The Ashes”.
+Regular attendees of Cricket Week and good friends of HCC, Cobham Cricket Club from Kent claim to be the original home of “The Ashes”.
 Founded in 1850, the first game was played in Cobham Park between Cobham Hall Estate and Cobham Village on the 7th August 1850.

 In 1883 the then Captain of Cobham, the Honourable Ivo Bligh, later to become the Eighth Earl of Darnley, also captained England’s touring side in Australia.
 During this tour Florence Morphy (later Lady Darnley) and some other Victorian ladies, burnt a bail and presented the ashes in an urn to Ivo Bligh.
 “The Ashes” in the now famous urn remained at Cobham Hall until 1926 when they were presented to the MCC at Lord’s.